OpenSextant/Xponents/README.md

 These extractors are in the `org.opensextant.extractors` packages, and demonstrated in the Examples sub-project using Groovy.
 These libraries and builds are located in Maven Central and in Docker Hub.
 Here is a quick overview of the organization of the project:

 - **`Core`:** The core Xponents API for pattern matching (coordinates, dates, etc), text utilities, simple classes around social media, languaged ID, and geographic metadata.
-Additionally tying this all together is an essential Xponents Data Model (`org.opensextant.data` [JavaDoc](https://opensextant.github.io/Xponents/doc/apidocs/))
+Additionally tying this all together is an essential Xponents Data Model (`org.opensextant.data` [Core JavaDoc](https://opensextant.github.io/Xponents/doc/core-apidocs/))
 - **`Xponents SDK`:** the root project here that provide the advanced geoparsing, geotagger, keyword tagger, Xlayer (REST API), and other application components.
 This is very dependent on understanding the fundamentals in Core.
+[SDK JavaDoc](https://opensextant.github.io/Xponents/doc/sdk-apidocs/)
 - **`Examples:`** demonstrations of using various input/output solutions, e.g. `BasicGeoTemporalProcessing` is a command line app that uses [`XText`](https://github.com/OpenSextant/XText/) to crawl and grab text from your media, process geo entities, and then output them as Shapefile, KML, or CSV files.

 To start using Xponents now, consider your use case: